Have you been accused of cybercrime?

 Anything your favourite band produces, whether it’s a released or not, is owned by them and their record company.
 The minute that it has been produced, the recording is also protected by copyright.

-If you have, you should seek legal advice from Ashmans Solicitors as soon as possible.
+If you have been accused of any cyber-related crime, you should seek legal advice from Ashmans Solicitors as soon as possible.